Speakers et al.

 Jonathan Pyle, Contract Performance Officer, Philadelphia Legal Assistance

-Jonathan Pyle (github.com/jhpyle) is the Contract Performance Officer at Philadelphia Legal Assistance, where he is responsible for regulatory compliance and implementing new uses of technology to analyze, streamline, and expand service delivery.
+Jonathan Pyle is the Contract Performance Officer at Philadelphia Legal Assistance (PLA), where he is responsible for LSC compliance, reporting, and implementing new uses of technology to analyze, streamline, and expand service delivery.
 Before joining PLA, he practiced law in the areas of class action defense and government investigations, and served as vice-president of a management consulting company.
-In his spare time he develops free, open-source software for legal applications.
+In his spare time, he develops and maintains Docassemble, a free, open-source expert system platform for creating on-line guided interviews and document assembly applications.

 Nicole Siino, NextGen Fellow at the ABA Center for Innovation